 However, we beg to assure you that if you feel a qualification to teach English to English native-speaking school children or to adult learners or university students who already use English as a second language, you are in for a terrible shock if you believe that you can teach English effectively to Asian students, or to any students still not practicing the use of English in everyday life!

-Thus it is that we have trained twenty-eight PhD university lecturers in EFL so far, one of whom with more than 30 years' previous experience in teaching ESL exclaimed, "I have learned more about teaching English from this course than from my entire prior teaching experience!"
+Thus it is that we have trained twenty-eight PhD university lecturers in EFL in our TEFL Course for Target Learner Groups Cso far, one of whom with more than 30 years' previous experience in teaching ESL exclaimed, "I have learned more about teaching English from this course than from my entire prior teaching experience!"
 Likewise, numerous trainees with Masters Degrees in education have said the same!
 For this reason, please read on to learn why our TEFL course contents make this so, and why TEFL training is absolutely necessary if you wish to teach English abroad.

 First, please allow us to comment just briefly about the value and comprehensiveness of our materials.
 Although full information about our TEFL Course fees is given in our web page of the same name, it is appropriate nonetheless to mention, as we do below, the actual monetary value of the modules which are wholly unique to our course, and which we now provide to all trainees without additional charge.